Freston1605/ucp_project/README.md

 - **`results/`:** Stores the output and results of the analysis.

 ** `data/` and `results/` folder are not present as of now, because of issues with their file size in GIT and GitHub.

+## Note

+This project is under development and it will be updated as it moves forwards.